ssfsx17/ffpnp/Jobs/Fusilier.md

 Prime (self-only) - Adds 10 weapon levels to your next firearm attack.

+Reload (self-only) - Charge action with double effectiveness, but the AP can only be used for Gunmanship abilities.

 ### Gunmanship T2

 Boltshot (self-only) - Your next firearm attack will be of the lightning element.